Glycemic Index of Green beans

 What is the glycemic index of Green beans?

-Green beans has a glycemic index (GI) of 30, which is classified as low GI.
-As a low GI food, Green beans provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Green beans has a glycemic index of 30, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Green beans?